ScythK0TH/Project-GameHub-CS/README.md

 # Project GameHub CS
 Game Hub By CS SWU
-Main Game is Word Guessing ADV Version
 This project is for education purpose

 ## Description

-This is prototype version of CS Game Hub Project made by me.
+- This is prototype version of CS Game Hub Project made by me.
+- Main Game is Word Guessing ADV Version

 ## Getting Started